llarsen71/PyPE/doc/index.rst

   captured and returned when matching a text using a PEG.

 * :ref:`stack-ops` - A stack is just a named array that works similar to the capture array.
-In some cases it is useful to add captured data to a stack that is independent of the capture array.
+In some cases, it is useful to add captured data to a stack that is independent of the capture array.

 * :ref:`utility-functions` - Other functions that can be used with PEGs.

+To check if a string matches a pattern defined using PyPE, the patterns ``match`` function is called.
+If the string is a match a ``Match`` object is called.
+This is discussed in :ref:`match-object`.

 .. _pattern-ops: